ibm-cloud-docs/EventStreams/messagehub120.md

 * No metrics, logs, or usage information are available.

-### Administering Message Hub using the REST interface
+### Administering Message Hub using the Kafka REST interface

 * You can create, list, and delete topics.
 * V1 is backwards compatible with existing Kafka REST admin
 * V2 will allow cluster administration and options in future, but currently allows topics only.

-Uses TLS 1.2

-No authorization at topic level
+This interface uses TLS 1.2 and there is no authorization at topic level.

 ## Samples

-Samples are different during the Alpha program, compared to the existing ones.
+Samples are specific to the Alpha program.
 You can find samples for the Alpha: ...

 ## Compatibility